soloyes/zookeeper-kafka-mesh/README.md

 Make exec all files:
 	1) chmod +x infoBip/*.sh

-It operating with reconfigured images (improved by me): baseimage-zookeeper, baseimage-kafka.
-Both images has latest JRE+kafka/zookeeper software insight.
-Services are starting automatically when use init.sh.
+It operating with images based on Dockerfile: baseimage-zookeeper, baseimage-kafka.

-To import containers we need to pull them into docker library.
-	1) docker load < /infoBip/baseimage-zookeeper.tar
-	2) docker load < /infoBip/baseimage-kafka.tar
+Both images will install JRE+kafka/zookeeper software insight.

 Steps to use init.sh
 Script init.sh checking docker process status.
 Start it if needed.
 May need the password to input for process start.